 Illness and Injury

-I offer both short-term and longer-term/open ended psychotherapy and counselling.
+I offer both short-term and open-ended psychotherapy and counselling.

-If you think that therapy might be helpful for you, an initial introductory session would give us the opportunity to meet and experience how we might work together and to discuss how therapy might best meet your needs.
+If you think that therapy might be helpful for you, an initial introductory session would give us the opportunity to meet and experience how we might work.
 If continuing then seems like the right path forward for you, we can make arrangements for further sessions which would usually be at the same time and on the same day each week.

 All sessions are 50 minutes.

-To make an appointment or ask any questions you might have, please do get in touch, either by email or phone.
-If I am unavailable to answer your call, please feel free to leave me a message with your contact details.
+To ask any questions you might have, please do get in touch, either by email or phone.